-No. The Ultimate Challenge is open to everyone, but as this is a Professional Cycling course, we recommend a robust training plan for all fitness levels to enjoy the event and beat the pros to Snowbird.
+No. The Ultimate Challenge is open to everyone, but as this is a Professional Cycling course, we recommend a robust training plan for all fitness levels to ensure that you enjoy the ride.

 Helmets with buckled chin straps are a requirement for all riders and must be worn at all times.
 Headphones of any kind are not allowed.
 Make sure your bib number is pinned to the back of your jersey.
 Also, be sure to check weather and dress/pack gear accordingly (see the FAQ on what climate to expect).

 We suggest using a road bike as it is the best option for riding in groups.
-Recumbent bikes, tandem bikes, trailers, and bike seats are not allowed for safety reasons.
+Recumbent bikes, tandem bikes, trailers, and bike seats are not encouraged for safety reasons.
 However, if you have special requests or questions about equipment and/or bike choice email [email protected]